No, summer doesn’t need to be a CX nightmare for travel and hospitality

 We’re talking in the neighborhood of some 57 million Americans.
 This talent won’t even show up on your radar if you’re not actively recruiting them.
 (Check out our brief history of the phenomenon of the gig economy.)

 Eliminate your not-insignificant expense of keeping the lights on at a contact center that likely spans half an acre or more:

 If you’ve still got a brick-and-mortar-based structure for operations that aren’t hinged to the brick-and-mortar, you’re putting yourself and your organization at a competitive disadvantage.

 Workflows that travel and hospitality executives have discussed with me—such as customer care and reservations—could deliver better results if they were untethered from their physical place and from a traditionally employed workforce.

-Leaders told me how they have tried down-sizing their physical call center and sending rank and file to work from home.
+Leaders told me how they have tried down-sizing their physical contact center and sending rank and file to work from home.
 Employees still are on the clock about 40 hours a week.
 As leaders are realizing, this model struggles to deliver desired results because of high fixed labor costs and other expenditures associated with maintaining a physical site.